 Note, that if exchanging at some of the large Canadian banks this spread could be significant.

-As with most financial decisions currency conversions should be reviewed on a regular basis to ensure you maintain some efficiencies with your conversions.
+As with most financial decisions, currency conversions should be reviewed on a regular basis to ensure you maintain some efficiencies with your conversions.

 What investment accounts need to be included on my T1135?

 For those not familiar with Form T1135, Canadian taxpayers that hold more than $100,000 of foreign investment assets (valued at cost) are required to report these investments on form T1135.
 We won’t detail the full requirements of form T1135 in this post, however for more information on the full requirements click here.
 A simplified method of reporting foreign investments is available to those with under $250,000 of foreign accounts.
-For those over $250,000 the requirements are more onerous.
-For those with US investments in US brokerage accounts the requirements are significant.
+For those over $250,000, the requirements are more onerous.
+For those with US investments in US brokerage accounts, the requirements are significant.
 Once again, let’s use an example to illustrate the potential filing requirements.

-Considering the extra compliance and cost associated in Canadian residents holding US investments it makes lots of sense to transfer these investments to Canada.
-You’ll want to be sure however that the transfer happens without triggering any unwanted gains and the Canadian investment advisor understands the implications of cross border investments.
+Considering the extra compliance and cost associated with Canadian residents holding US investments it makes lots of sense to transfer these investments to Canada.
+You’ll want to be sure however that the transfer happens without triggering any unwanted gains and the Canadian investment advisor understands the implications of cross-border investments.
 In addition, many of the US investment advisors in the US are actually prohibited from holding non-registered investment accounts for Canadian residents.
 Another reason why moving the funds up makes sense for Canadian residents.

 “Considering the extra compliance and cost associated in Canadian residents holding US investments it makes lots of sense to transfer these investments to Canada.”

-Also note that the T1135 filings can attract a penalty if filed late.
+Also, note that the T1135 filings can attract a penalty if filed late.
 The penalty is $25 per day to a maximum of $2,500 plus interest.
-In most cases taxpayers will miss this form completely and hence max out the penalty to $2,500.
+In most cases, taxpayers will miss this form completely and hence max out the penalty to $2,500.

 I’ll be moving from the US to Canada soon.
 What investment planning should I consider?